modelica/ModelicaSpecification/styleguide.md

 this may be rewritten using _The_ inserted before the inline code to avoid a lower case letter at the beginning of the sentence:

 > The `import`-clauses are not inherited.

+### Use comma after some abbreviations

+Always use comma _after_ e.g. and i.e.; note that in some cases a comma is also needed before them.
+This also avoids the need to guard the space after the dot.